worree133/Labelme-for-Auto-Human-Segmentation/README.md

 <br />
 <img src="resources/demo2.gif" width="70%" />
 <br />
-<i>The third function "Threshold Setting" can adjust the labeling boundary.</i>
+<i>The third function "Threshold Setting" can adjust the labeling boundary after using the first or second functions.</i>
 <img src="resources/demo3.gif" width="70%" />
 <br />
 <i>The fourth function "Replace Linestrip" can correct the labeling.
 Press Enter to confirm the corrected part.</i>